 Grilled Lemon Pepper Chicken Kebabs

-Grilled Lemon Pepper Chicken Kebabs are easy to prepare, plus pretty and delicious!
+These Grilled Lemon Pepper Chicken Kebabs are a savory, zesty dinner idea that’s easy to make on the grill.
+They’re so pretty and fun!

 In Minnesota, where we have a definite season of cold weather hibernation, there is what we also refer to as “grilling season”.
 That glorious time between the last snow melt in early spring to the first snowfall of late fall.
 Not that we don’t still grill outdoors during the winter, because we most certainly do.
 You know me – I could never go that many months without a good meal from the grill.
 Never!